Canadian Wheat Board: Revival and flourishing (1935–2000)

-The Canadian Wheat Board was re-created in 1935 with the aim of controlling grain prices, so as to benefit farmers devastated by the Great Depression.
-During the Second World War, the authority of the Board was expanded, and the Board was given the authority to set statutory maximums on wheat, oats, barley, flax, and corn between December, 1941 until expiry after the war.
-Membership was made compulsory for Western Canadian farmers in 1943 via the War Measures Act, now with the purpose of aiding the war effort.
-In April, 1943 the Board was also authorized to buy rapeseed and sunflowers.
+The Canadian Wheat Board was re-created in 1935 with the aim of controlling grain prices to benefit farmers devastated by the Great Depression.
+During the Second World War, the authority of the Board was expanded, and it was granted the authority to set statutory maximums on wheat, oats, barley, flax, and corn from December, 1941 until the end of the war.
+Membership was mandatory for Western Canadian farmers in 1943 via the War Measures Act, with the new objective of supporting the war effort.
+In April, 1943 the Board was authorized to buy rapeseed and sunflowers as well.

-Between 1958 and 1970 the CWB was chaired by William Craig McNamara, and he managed to perennialise the CWB in 1965, which was until then subject to amendments by Parliament when they periodically extended the Board's duration.
-McNamara convinced Parliament to end the time limit in the Act, thereby creating a permanent Board.
-CWB control over interprovincial shipments of feed grains became a public issue during the grains crisis in 1969 to 1972 and was removed.
-Only non-feed wheat and barley remained controlled by the CWB.
+Between 1958 and 1970, the CWB was chaired by William Craig McNamara.
+In 1965, MacNamara succeeded in persuading Parliament to eliminate the time limit in the Act, establishing a permanent Board.
+The CWB's authority over interprovincial shipments of feed grains became a matter of public concern during the grains crisis from 1969 to 1972 and was subsequently revoked.
+Only non-feed wheat and barley remained under the control of the CWB.

 Anti-GMO stance of the CWB (2004)

-The Canadian Wheat Board was instrumental in stopping the genetically modified (GM) wheat of Monsanto in 2004.
-As a united voice for wheat farmers, the CWB conducted market research which showed that international markets did not want GM wheat and would reject wheat exports from Canada if GM wheat was approved, because of the risk of contamination.
-The CWB also surveyed wheat farmers and found many did not want GM wheat.
-The CWB presented research and the views of wheat farmers to the government.
+The Canadian Wheat Board was instrumental in halting the genetically modified (GM) wheat of Monsanto in 2004.
+Serving as a unified advocate for wheat farmers, the CWB conducted market research that revealed international markets' reluctance towards GM wheat and their intention to reject wheat exports from Canada if GM wheat was sanctioned, citing contamination risks.
+Additionally, the CWB surveyed wheat farmers and discovered that many were opposed to GM wheat.
+Subsequently, the CWB presented its research findings and the perspectives of wheat farmers to the government.

 Late operations

 The farmers delivered their wheat and barley to grain elevators throughout the crop year.
 The Board acted as a single desk marketer of wheat and barley on behalf of prairie farmers.
 Upon delivery to an elevator, farmers received an initial payment for their grain from the CWB that represented a percentage of the expected return for that grade from the pool account.
-After the end of the crop year, July 31, an interim payment and a final payment were paid to farmers, in addition to their initial payment, and so they would have received 100% of the return from the sale of the grain they delivered, less all overhead costs of the CWB.
-The initial payments were guaranteed by the Government of Canada so that farmers received payment even if there was a deficit in the pool account.
-Initial payments were set below expectations for the crop year, a risk factor that was built in to guard against the event that price expectations are not met.
+After the end of the crop year, on July 31, farmers received an interim payment and a final payment, in addition to their initial payment, ensuring they received 100% of the return from the sale of the grain they delivered, minus all overhead costs of the CWB.
+The initial payments were guaranteed by the Government of Canada, ensuring farmers received payment even in the event of a deficit in the pool account.
+These initial payments were intentionally set below expectations for the crop year as a risk management measure to mitigate the possibility of unmet price expectations.

 Prior to the December 2011 passage of Bill C-18, An Act to reorganize the Canadian Wheat Board and to make consequential and related amendments to certain Acts, the CWB was governed by a 15-person Board of Directors, of which: